 Supporting students is of the utmost importance at The Hotel School.
 Not only do we want you to achieve academically and start a dream career in a hotel, but we want you to enjoy your experience every day.
-Study can be difficult to manage, especially if living away from home and working at the same time.
+Study can be difficult to manage, especially if you are living away from home and working at the same time.
 We are here to support you.

 The following services are available